OUR LEADERSHIP

 Pilkington received his bachelor’s degree in mathematics and his master’s degree in astrophysics, both from London University.
 He served more than 20 years in various code development and management roles at AWE before joining LLNL in 2001.

 He was responsible for providing proactive counsel on a broad array of critical, strategic and public policy issues to WHOI’s Board of Directors, the Director and President; and all senior managers.
-The size, complexity, scope and diversity of the WHOI community generates a range of complex, cutting-edge legal issues.
+The size, complexity and scope of the WHOI community generates a range of complex, cutting-edge legal issues.
 Many of these are unique to research and academic environments and include issues such as academic freedom, sponsored research, tech transfer, IP licensing, unions, shared governance and student rights and obligations.

-Christopher received a B.A. from San Francisco State University and is a 2002 graduate, Order of the Coif and Cum Laude, of Tulane Law School.
-He was Counsel at Goodwin Procter of Boston, where he represented clients in various industries that included pharmaceutical and medical device manufacturers, power and energy companies and academic and research institutions — including WHOI.
-Prior to Boston, Mr. Land was in New York for ten years and was a Senior Associate at DLA Piper and Clifford Chance before that.
+Land received a B.A. from San Francisco State University and is a 2002 graduate, Order of the Coif and cum laude, of Tulane Law School.
+He was counsel at Goodwin Procter of Boston, where he represented clients in various industries that included pharmaceutical and medical device manufacturers, power and energy companies and academic and research institutions — including WHOI.
+Prior to Boston, Land was in New York for ten years and was a Senior Associate at DLA Piper and Clifford Chance before that.

-A native of Newport Beach, California, Christopher was raised “sailing and swimming in the ocean every day,” and is now an avid offshore sailor, racer and technical scuba diver.
+A native of Newport Beach, California, Land was raised “sailing and swimming in the ocean every day,” and is now an avid offshore sailor, racer and technical scuba diver.

 Make Your Mark on the World.
 Join LLNL.